United States

 The Twenty-First Century Communications and Video Accessibility Act of 2010 is the other major piece of legislation covering online media and digital technology.
 The major requirements in the Act include the following:

-• All captioned television programs will be captioned when delivered over the Internet
+• All full-length captioned television programs must be captioned when delivered over the internet

-The Act will thus have far-reaching effects in the US, particularly in the provision of AD and access to online video material.
+The Act has had far-reaching effects in the US, particularly in the provision of AD and access to online video material.
 Its scope sets new benchmarks for access legislation, and it is hoped that some of the technical developments it encourages will also filter through to other countries including Australia.

 Top of page